 Griswold, who was the star of the 1989 holiday classic National Lampoon’s Christmas Vacation, was determined to have a “fun, old-fashioned, family Christmas,” complete with 25,000 twinkling incandescent lights on the outside of his home.

 Not only did his light display blind his neighbors and black out the entire neighborhood, but it also probably cost him an extra few hundred dollars on his electricity bill.

 Surely Griswold wasn’t concerned with saving energy and money during the Christmas season, but perhaps he should have been.

-Here are some steps Clark Griswold could take in 2019 to help cut costs on decorating, while still having the hap-hap-happiest Christmas.
+Here are some steps Clark Griswold could take this year to help cut costs on decorating, while still having the hap-hap-happiest Christmas.

 Swap out incandescent lights for LEDs

 LEDs, or light-emitting diodes, consume less energy than traditional incandescent bulbs.
 And it’s no different when it comes to decorative LED light strands and holiday lights.